List of mammals of Florida: Even-toed ungulates

 The only native even-toed ungulate is the white-tailed deer.
 It is the most economically important hunting mammal in all of North America, and is one of the major prey animals of the Florida panther.
 There were only about 20,000 deer in Florida during the late 1930s, and the species was almost extinct in South Florida due to a campaign to eliminate tick-borne diseases.
 Hunt restraining measures and purchases from other states were very successful bringing the population to more than 700,000 deer statewide.
 A smaller subspecies, the Key deer, lives only in the Keys and numbers around 800 animals.
 Sambar deer were introduced in 1908 as alternative game for hunters on Saint Vincent Island.
 The population is between 700 and 1,000; 130 hunters are licensed per year, and each can kill up to two deer.
 Some red deer were released from a hunting ranch around 1967 and may still exist as a small herd.

 Wild boar found their way to Florida in 1539 with Spanish colonist Hernando de Soto.
 Florida has 12% of the three million boars that roam in the US.
 They are a popular hunting prey, but are regarded as a pest, due to the damage they inflict to agriculture and environment.
 More than 21,000 boar were killed in 1980 alone.

 Marsupials

 The Virginia opossum is the only marsupial found in North America north of the Rio Grande.
 It lives in wooded areas and can be easily found statewide.

 Armadillos

 Cingulata are represented by the nine-banded armadillo, having migrated from Texas.
 Subsequent introductions and fast breeding spread the species statewide.

+Anteaters and tamanduas

+The Myrmecophagidae are a family of anteaters, the name is derived from the Ancient Greek words for 'ant' and 'eat'.
+Two genera and three species are in the family, consisting of the giant anteater, and the tamanduas.